DaniyaYelemessova/Mr.-Roboger-s-Neighborhood/README.md

 Test: "It should replace numbers that contain a "3" with "Won't you be my neighbor?"
 Code: beepBoop(3)
 Expected Output: [0, "Beep", "Boop", "Won't you be my neighbor?]

+Test: "test for Hierarchy of Substitutions.
+The number 12 should be replaced with "Boop!"."
+Code: beepBoop(12)
+Expected Output: [0, 'Beep', 'Boop!', "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, 'Beep', 'Beep', 'Boop!']